 The Range Management Advisory Committee (RMAC) is authorized by Public Resources Code (PRC) § 741 of the State of California to provide counsel for the California State Board of Forestry and Fire Protection (‘Board’) concerning the rangelands of California.
 The mission of RMAC is to consider issues related to California’s rangeland resources, provide recommendations on addressing them, facilitate strong relationships with local, state and federal agencies and develop solutions that are based on environmental, social, and economic information that is current, data-driven, and to consider diverse perspectives.

-The State Lands Grazing License and Land Management (SLGLLM) subcommittee—a subcommittee of the RMAC (‘RMAC subcommittee’)—developed templates for a Grazing Agreement Template (APPENDIX C. GRAZING AGREEMENT TEMPLATE) and a Management Action Plan (MAP) Template (APPENDIX D. MANAGEMENT ACTION PLAN (MAP) TEMPLATE) to guide and support California government agencies and Grazing Operators in utilizing managed livestock grazing as a tool to enhance ecological and sustainability values and to reduce fine fuels on public lands.
+The State Lands Grazing License and Land Management (SLGLLM) subcommittee—a subcommittee of the RMAC (‘RMAC subcommittee’)—developed templates for a Grazing Agreement Template (APPENDIX C. GRAZING AGREEMENT TEMPLATE) and a Management Action Plan (MAP) Template (APPENDIX D. MANAGEMENT ACTION PLAN (MAP) TEMPLATE) to guide and support California government agencies and Grazing Operators in utilizing managed livestock grazing as a tool to enhance ecological and sustainability values.